 Top Founder/Promoter Family Managed Companies in India

-Following are some of the top family-owned businesses in India.
+Following are some of the top family managed companies in India.
 These families still play an important role in the management of the company and are a driving force in their respective industries.
 The list is prepared based on the Family 1000 rankings created by Credit Suisse in 2018, 2020, and the Family Capital World’s top 750 family business rankings.

 1. Reliance Industries